 An example of assault would be when someone swings a bat at someone, but there was no impact.
 If the bat hit the other person causing injury, the victim can file battery charges against the offender.
 Battery, on the other hand, involves assault, since an effort was made to hurt some else.

 While battery requires proof that the accused caused an injury, assault merely requires proof that the accused did something that was likely to result in an injury.

 Battery against a spouse could be anyone the batterer has or had an intimate relationship with.
 It could be a current or former spouse, partner, or parent of a child.
 The elements of the crime are the same as simple battery (that is willfully using force or violence against another), with the inclusion that both parties were related domestically.

 California Penal Code 243.4 Sexual Battery

-The relation of sexual battery to assault laws is that this sexual contact was not wanted.
-The penalties for sexual criminal charges depend on a number of factors including the victim’s age, health and injuries.
-These include either:
+The relation of sexual battery to assault laws is that this sexual contact was unwanted.
+The penalties for criminal sexual charges depend on several factors, including the victim’s age, health, and injuries.